Romania Flag

 Regarding the language of instruction, many universities in Romania offer physiotherapy programs in Romanian.
 However, recognizing the growing demand from international students, several institutions also offer programs in English.
 These English-language programs are designed to attract students from abroad and provide an accessible pathway for those who are not fluent in Romanian.
 It is important for international students to verify the availability of English-taught courses when applying, as the specific language of instruction may vary by university.

-The application process typically involves submitting the high school diploma, proof of language proficiency (if applicable), and results from the entrance exam.
 Once accepted, students must also complete additional administrative requirements, such as registering with the university and obtaining student visas (for non-EU international students).

 Romania’s physiotherapy programs are open to both domestic and international students, with universities adhering to EU educational standards.
 This makes Romania an attractive option for students looking to study physiotherapy in Romania, especially given the affordability and quality of education provided.